Hughes (ACT)

 Hughes has a typical household mix, with a higher-than-average median household size

 Family households constitute 72.1% of all households, including 36.7% couples with children, 24.8% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 27.9%, with lone person households at 25.6% and group households comprising 2.8% of the total.
-The median household size is 2.6 people, larger than the Australian Capital Territory average of 2.4.
+Non-family households comprise the remaining 27.9%, with lone person households at 25.6% and group households making up 2.8% of the total.
+The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households